 Sulfates are closely linked with damage to hair protein.
-In fact, one study from 2005 shows that hair immersed in a sodium dodecyl sulfate solution loses seven times as much protein as hair immersed in water.
-This can lead to split ends, breakage, and hair that is difficult to manage.
+In fact, one study from 2005 shows that hair immersed in a sodium dodecyl sulfate solution loses two times as much protein as hair immersed in water.
+This can lead to split ends, breakage and hair that is difficult to manage.

 Because of this, sulfates are best avoided if you want to optimize your hair’s health, appearance and strength.